 At Woodbrook Vale School, the fundamental reason for homework is to give an opportunity for the independent application of skills taught in the classroom.
 Only when asked to work on something without support, will a student be sure they have achieved proficiency.
+However, it is recognised that SEND students may need support or an appropriately adapted homework task.
 This in turn will facilitate their growing confidence.
 Homework scaffolds students towards becoming fully independent and motivated in their learning.

-It is expected that students will read independently, develop a range of strategies for memorisation and understand the fundamental need to commit key facts and information to their long-term memory in order to free up the processing power of their brain.
-Homework is a fundamental part of this process and students will be taught that there is always something useful that can be done in an empty moment to move their learning forward.
-They should not have to rely on a formal homework set by a teacher, to steal a leaning moment.
-However, homework will be set regularly in order to support the emergence of good habits for independent learning.
+It is expected that students will read independently and develop a range of strategies for retaining knowledge, showing an understanding of the way in which information is moved from their working memory to their long-term memory, in order to free up the processing power of their brain.
+Homework is a fundamental part of this process and students will be taught that there is always something useful that can be done in an 'empty moment' to move their learning forward.
+Homework will be set regularly in order to support the emergence of good habits for independent learning; however, students do not have to rely solely on homework set by the teacher and should be proactive in seeking out opportunities for independent study.